ChilloutCharles/bci-workshop/README.md

 - `/avatar/parameters/osc_focus_right`

 Adjusting sensitivity per OSC path can be done by having float parameters in your avatar that are prefixes of the paramater name + '_tune'.
-This will allow you to adjust sensitivity on the fly from your radial menu.
+This will allow you to adjust how reactive the metrics are on the fly from your radial menu.
 For example, having a parameters named `osc_relax_tune` will adjust the sensitivity for the paramaters:

 - `/avatar/parameters/osc_relax_left`